MatthewLennie/JDAChallenge/README.md

 scale it.
 Frameworks such as MLFlow provide the infrastructure to do so.
 The current implementation has a number of bottle necks, especially in the data loading stage where the data is stored as .CSV.

+I have used DASK for multiple node computation but so far datasets have been small.
+I have take university courses in SQL previously but would have to get back up to speed.